 The closing sequence displayed a suffocated Weasel coughing out water.
 It suggested that he is still alive and ready to threaten the island of Corto Maltese.

 ‘The Suicide Squad’ Post Credit Scene

-A post-credit scene establishes that PeaceMaker is still alive.
+A post-credit scene establishes that Peacemaker is still alive.
 A group found him in the rubble and shipped him back to the US.
-He is admitted to the “Mount Rogue” multicenter under the supervision of Orthopaedic surgeon Dr. Alandy.
+He is admitted to the “Mount Rogue” multicenter under the supervision of Orthopedic surgeon Dr. Alandy.